archisman-panigrahi/GtkExperiments/README.md

 ### Different device?

-By default, the app uses the touchscreen id for Surface RT, for which the app was originally developed.
+By default, the app uses the touchscreen name for Surface RT, for which the app was originally developed.
-If you are using a different device, you can find the touchscreen id by running the command `xinput list`.
-Then edit the textbox in the app, and use the touchscreen id.
+If you are using a different device, you can find the touchscreen name by running the command `xinput list`.
+Then edit the textbox in the app, and enter the appropriate touchscreen name.

 ### Credits